gklyne/annalist/documents/roadmap.md

 # Development roadmap

-Current status: public prototype release 0.1.30; this release makes incremental improvements to data evolution, collection management, user interface changes aimed at facilitating collection navigation, and bug fixes.
-It also advances the support for modular collections in `annalist_manager`, and provides some installable collection definitions.
+Current status: public prototype release 0.1.32; this release provides enhancements and bug fixes in a number of areas, as well as some major internal structural changes to the software.

 # V1.0 release